Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Generalization of the Characteristic Time Approximation

-One important implication of the assumptions made in Che's approximation is that the popularity of any given file is small relative to total popularity.
-Thus, the probability of a file being requested while it is at the end of the cache is extremely small.
-We further use this implication when approximating the hit rates via \eqref{eqn:hitprob} where the case that a file may be requested after a few (but not all) chunks have fallen out of the cache can be ignored as its contribution is negligible.
+One important implication of the assumptions made in the characteristic time approximation is that the popularity of any given file is small relative to the total popularity.
 Indeed, the simulations in \cite{fricker2012versatile,che2002hierarchical} and Section \ref{sec:chevalid} suggest that this is reasonable.
+In this work, we further use this assumption when approximating the hit rates via \eqref{eqn:hitprob} to imply that the amount of time a file spends at the end of the cache is small, and thus, the probability a request arrives while a few (but not all) chunks have fallen out of the cache is negligible.
 When contrasting LRU and gLRU, this implies that the LRU replacement policy results in an ``all or none'' scheme in which files are either entirely in the cache or not at all in the cache while gLRU is able to store portions of a greater number of files.

-In Figure \ref{fig:LRUgLRUComp}, we present estimates from Che's and the proposed approximation that the cache contains any chunks of a file of given popularity for LRU and gLRU.
-Further Figure \ref{fig:LRUgLRUComp} also depicts the probability of finding all chunks of a file (i.e. the entire file) under the gLRU replacement policy.
+In Figure \ref{fig:LRUgLRUComp}, we present estimates from the characteristic time approximation and the proposed approximation that the cache contains any chunks of a file of given popularity for LRU and gLRU.
+Further, Figure \ref{fig:LRUgLRUComp} also depicts the probability of finding all chunks of a file (i.e. the entire file) under the gLRU replacement policy.
 Since the LRU policy stores either all or no chunks of each file, an analogous line is not needed as it would coincide with the earlier LRU line.
-In this particular example $\alpha = .8$ and all files have five chunks.
+In this particular example $\alpha = .8$, all files have 5 chunks, and the cache can hold 10,000 chunks at a time.
 Similar results can be obtained by varying $\alpha$ or the number of chunks.
 If we allow the number of chunks to be random, similar patterns are obtained for the probabilities of observing any chunks in the cache, however the probabilities of finding full files in the cache under gLRU becomes dependent on the individual file sizes.